 Principals are responsible for raising questions about scoring, and superintendents are responsible for explaining scores in ways that principals understand.
-During the Principal additional evidence of performance.
-Should a principal feel that scores are unfair or inaccurate, the principal has the opportunity to file an appeal with VIDE and the Educational Administrators Association.
+During the Principal Summative Evaluation meeting, principals have the opportunity to discuss scores and provide additional evidence of performance.
+Should a principal feel that scores are unfair or inaccurate,